viamrobotics/docs/docs/internals/local-configuration-file.md

 type: docs
 icon: "/get-started/installation/thumbnails/manage.png"
 images: ["/get-started/installation/thumbnails/manage.png"]
-description: "Building a local robot configuration file for use with viam-server."
+description: "Building a local machine configuration file for use with viam-server."
 ---

 The `viam-server` binary uses a JSON-formatted configuration file to define all resources (hardware [components](/components/) and software [services](/services/)) it has access to, as well as any relevant parameters for those resources.